-As thought leaders and practitioners for over a decade, Beyond Differences® pioneered the creation of nationwide programs that equip middle school communities with activities and curricula for social-emotional learning.
+As thought leaders and practitioners for over a decade, Beyond Differences® pioneered the creation of nationwide programs that equip middle school communities with activities and curricula for Social Emotional Learning (SEL).

 No One Eats Alone®

 Be Kind Online®

 Professional Development for Teachers

 All of Beyond Differences® programs and curricula focus on the development of Social and Emotional skills for students ages 11 through 14.
 Our aim is to help teachers and students create welcoming cultures in classrooms, raise cultural awareness, promote diversity and inclusion, and encourage youth to embrace differences and see them as strengths.

 Read Our Blog

 New Development Consultant Brings Experience and Empathy to her Role

 Anyone who knew Amy Hayes when she was growing up in Nashville would characterize her as outgoing and an extrovert.
 They also would say she was sensitive with regards to other people’s feelings and tuned in to children who didn’t always fit in.
 “Even as a child, I was...